bitwit/BWSwipeRevealCell/README.md

 ### Using the library

-There are main classes available - `BWSwipeCell` and `BWSwipeRevealCell`
+There are two main classes available - `BWSwipeCell` and `BWSwipeRevealCell`

-**BWSwipeCell** - Only contains the pan gesture handling, and is useful mainly for heavy customization through subclassing
+**BWSwipeCell** - Only contains the pan gesture handling, and is useful mainly for heavy customization through subclassing if all you need is a leg up on swipe interactions

 **BWSwipeRevealCell** - Is an out of the box solution that lets you set images and colors for 1 action on the left and right of the table cell.
 BWSwipeRevealCell is a subclass of BWSwipeCell.